 - Determination 2016/08 Members of Parliament - Travelling Allowance

-The major allowances determined by the Tribunal include travelling allowance rates and travel-related provisions (eg travel on scheduled domestic flights, car transport, private plated vehicle and charter allowance), electorate allowance, qualifying periods for Life Gold Pass, post retirement travel (for those not qualifying for Life Gold Pass), and certain office facilities.
+The major allowances determined by the Tribunal include travelling allowance rates and travel-related provisions (eg travel on scheduled domestic flights, car transport, private plated vehicle and charter allowance), electorate allowance, qualifying periods for Parliamentary Retirement Travel, post retirement travel (for those not qualifying for Parliamentary Retirement Travel), and certain office facilities.
 Under the Act, the Tribunal is required to review parliamentarians salary and allowances at least annually.

 Parliamentary Library Reports